Connecting Microsoft 365 Exchange to Horizon

 Part 4: Enter Credentials in Horizon

-- Enter the Client ID, Client Secret, and Tenant ID from the steps above.
+3. Enter the Application (Client) ID, Client Secret, and Directory (Tenant) ID from the steps above.

 Result